edwardheww/BrewStack/README.md

 The backend is responsible for:

 - Serving bean and roaster data
+- Serving outlet location data for the roaster map
 - Running scraper jobs
 - Writing scraped beans to the database
 - Verifying Supabase Auth tokens